b5i/YouTubeKit/README.md

 - The download speed is very low when downloading an audio-only `DownloadFormat`: this issue can be resolved by adding the `range: bytes=0-(CONTENT_LENGHT_BYTES)` HTTP header to your `URLRequest` (e.g. `request.addValue("bytes=0-\(myDownloadFormat.contentLength ?? "")", forHTTPHeaderField: "range")`).

+### Request results problems
+- The result of a request is empty: this issue could be caused by the locale that could be in the wrong format.
+Make sure that your `YouTubeModel.selectedLocale` is like `en-US`.